 Since submitting our application, we have commenced a series of monthly meetings with the PRA and the FCA as we work together through the application journey.

-Our next key milestone is securing authorisation with restrictions which we hope to achieve in Q3 2020.
+Our next key milestone is securing authorisation with restrictions.
 At this stage, we will be able to call ourselves a bank, however, our activity will be restricted and will involve completion and testing of our IT system and implementing our controls and procedures.